 Our Pancreatic Cancer Therapy service provides:

-- the experience and knowledge of a complete team of GI cancer experts
+- The experience and knowledge of a complete team of GI cancer experts

-- access to the latest research and clinical trials in new drugs and combination therapies
+- Access to the latest research and clinical trials in new drugs and combination therapies

-- cutting-edge technology, including Trilogy radiation therapy and state-of-the-art clinical and surgical facilities
+- Cutting-edge technology, including radiation therapy Trilogy and state-of-the-art clinical and surgical facilities

 Our patients receive the most comprehensive and effective treatment available anywhere.
 UMGCCC was one of the first centers in the nation to be recognized by The National Pancreas Foundation (NPF) as an NPF Center for our expertise in treating pancreatic cancer.